Orbifold Morse-Smale-Witten complex: Morse-Smale-Witten complexes of General Orbifolds

-\begin{remark} Note that $G_{\gamma}$'s are conjugate to each other for liftings $\gamma$ of $\bar{\gamma}$ but the intersection $G_{\gamma} \cap G_{\delta}$ depends on each choice of lift and its cardinality may depend on the choice of the lift. \end{remark}
+\begin{remark} Note that $G_{\gamma}$'s are conjugate to each other for liftings $\gamma$ of $\bar{\gamma}$, but the intersection $G_{\gamma} \cap G_{\delta}$ depends on each choice of lifts and its cardinality may also depend on the choice of lifts. \end{remark}

-Therefore, the set $\overline{\mathcal{P}}$ maybe considered as ineffective orbifolds, where the same isotopy group acts on every points trivially.
+Therefore, the set $\overline{\mathcal{P}}$ is an ineffective orbifold, where the same isotopy group acts on every points trivially.
 Also, it carries a natural orientation.
-As in the standard Morse theory, this can be used to prove that the natural orientation at the boundary broken trajectories of $\overline{\mathcal{P}}$ are opposite to each other.
-To be more precise, we introduce a sign rule for ``boundary" of $\overline{\CP}$.
-We will in fact show that $\Gamma \times \Delta$ inherits a sign rule from $\Gamma \times \Delta$.
+We will prove that the natural orientation at the boundary broken trajectories of $\overline{\mathcal{P}}$ are opposite to each other, using almost the same argument in Morse theory for smooth manifolds.
+To do this, we first introduce a sign rule for the ``boundary" of $\overline{\CP}$ by showing that $ (\Gamma \times \Delta ) / G_{\bar{q}}$ inherits signs from $\Gamma \times \Delta$ naturally.
 Namely, we have: